mklarqvist/libalgebra/README.md

 ### POSPOPCNT

-This benchmark shows the speedup of the 3four `pospopcnt` algorithms used on x86 CPUs compared to a naive unvectorized solution (`pospopcnt_u16_scalar_naive_nosimd`) for different array sizes (in number of 2-byte values).
+This benchmark shows the speedup of the four `pospopcnt` algorithms used on x86 CPUs compared to a naive unvectorized solution (`pospopcnt_u16_scalar_naive_nosimd`) for different array sizes (in number of 2-byte values).

 | Algorithm                         | 128  | 256   | 512   | 1024  | 2048  | 4096  | 8192  | 65536  |
 |-----------------------------------|------|-------|-------|-------|-------|-------|-------|--------|